What is a Digital Asset Management system - DAM vs CMS

-- Asset becomes part of the business process
+- Integration of asset into the business process

-While there were seminal digital asset management systems (DAMS or DAM systems) in the 1980s, it wasn’t until 1992 with Cumulus, one of the first DAM systems, that DAM became an office-wide practice.
+While there were digital asset management systems in the 1980s, it wasn’t until 1992 with Cumulus (one of the first DAM systems) that DAM became a standard practice.

 Cumulus introduced many of the features DAMS still have today, but lacked strong search capabilities.
 In the 2000s, server-based DAMS made files more searchable, and then cloud-based technology offered a decentralized way of storing and retrieving files.
 In 2020, we saw the introduction of AI and machine learning processes into the DAM.